SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 ## Add SEQR as payment in your POS

-This section describes how to set up the POS for SEQR payment from a cashier's perspective.
+This section describes an example of SEQR payment from a cashier's perspective.
 Refer also to <a href="/merchant/payment/">Basic SEQR payment</a>, which shows how to implement the code with sample flow.

 SEQR must be added as a new payment method.
-SEQR payment is enabled when an active receipt has started and the amount to pay is greater than zero.
+SEQR can only be used started when an active receipt exists and the amount to pay is greater than zero.

 #### 1. Start the payment by pressing the SEQR payment button in POS